Strengthen Health Systems To Reduce Premature Deaths

 Infectious Diseases: Tuberculosis, Malaria & HIV/AIDS

 We have commissioned several teams of economists, civil and private sector organizations, experts in their fields, to write independent papers outlining the best targets to address the world's three most deadly infectious diseases: Tuberculosis, malaria and HIV / AIDS.

-We have commissioned an economists to write a independent paper outlining the best targets to address non-communicable diseases.
+We have commissioned economists to write an independent paper outlining the best targets to address non-communicable diseases.

 The Post-2015 Consensus project brings together 60 teams of economists with NGOs, international agencies and businesses to identify the targets with the greatest benefit-to-cost ratio for the UN's post-2015 development goals